arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 However, epidemiological models often aim to assess the effects of heterogeneity with respect to infection, e.g., "how does an individual’s risk tolerance affect their risk of infection for influenza?".
 When addressing questions such as these, demographic data does not necessarily provide a direct link between the discretization method and the heterogeneous nature of the exposure and outcome, particularly if behavioral mechanisms are a potential driver.
 Instead, it relies on assumptions and proxy measures e.g., an individual’s age approximates their contact rates, which in turn approximates their risk of transmission.
-This paper demonstrates an alternative approach to discretizing populations for use within mechanistic models, highlighting the benefits of an interdisciplinary approach to characterize heterogeneity in a manner more closely related to the risk of infection.
+This chapter demonstrates an alternative approach to discretizing populations for use within mechanistic models, highlighting the benefits of an interdisciplinary approach to characterize heterogeneity in a manner more closely related to the risk of infection.

 In early 2020, shortly after the World Health Organization (WHO) declared the SARS-CoV-2 outbreak a public health emergency of international concern @worldhealthorganizationStatementSecondMeeting, universities across the United States began to close their campuses and accommodations, shifting to remote instruction @MapCoronavirusSchool2020 @collegianTIMELINEPennState2021.
 By Fall 2020, academic institutions transitioned to a hybrid working environment (in-person and online), requiring students to return to campuses @adamsReturnUniversityCampuses2020 @haddenWhatTop25 @thenewyorktimesTrackingCoronavirusColleges2020.
-In a prior paper @arnoldLongitudinalStudyImpact2022 we documented the results of a large prospective serosurvey conducted in State College, home to The Pennsylvania State University (PSU) University Park (UP) campus.
+In the @d4a and accompanying paper @arnoldLongitudinalStudyImpact2022 we documented the results of a large prospective serosurvey conducted in State College, home to The Pennsylvania State University (PSU) University Park (UP) campus.
-We examined the effect of 35,000 returning students (representing a nearly 20% increase in the county population @unitedstatescensusbureauCensusBureauQuickFacts2019) on the community infection rates, testing serum for the presence of anti-Spike Receptor Binding Domain (S/RBD) IgG, indicating prior exposure @longAntibodyResponsesSARSCoV22020.
+We examined the effect of 35,000 returning students (representing a nearly 20% increase in the county population @unitedstatescensusbureauCensusBureauQuickFacts2019) on the community infection rates, testing serum for the presence of anti-Spike Receptor Binding Domain (S/RBD) immunoglobulin G (IgG), indicating prior exposure @longAntibodyResponsesSARSCoV22020.
 Despite widespread concern that campus re-openings would lead to substantial increases in surrounding community infections @adamsReturnUniversityCampuses2020 @lopmanModelingStudyInform2021 @benneyanCommunityCampusCOVID192021, very little sustained transmission was observed between the two geographically coincident populations @arnoldLongitudinalStudyImpact2022.

 Given the high infection rate observed among the student body (30.4% seroprevalence), coupled with the substantial heterogeneity in infection rates between the two populations, we hypothesized that there may be further variation in exposure within the student body, resulting from behavioral heterogeneity.